Nippers Volunteer Roles

 Set up the beach

-• We require 10 people each morning to help set up each of the Nipper areas and their necessary equipment on the beach as directed by Nippers Coordinator based on activities for that day in each group
+• We require 10 people for Cleeland Bight and 4 people for Smiths Beach each morning to help set up each of the Nipper areas and their necessary equipment as directed by the Nippers Coordinator

 Pack up the beach